jason-brian-anderson/pipeline_gen/README.md

 ## Documentation

-Detailed documentation for Pipefitter can be found in the `docs/` directory, including guides on how to:
+Detailed documentation for Gasfitter can be found in the `docs/` directory, including guides on how to:

 - Configure and customize the framework for your specific needs
 - Develop, test, and deploy machine learning models using the integrated tools